 What subjects do you enjoy working with the most?

 I enjoy doing portraits, movie characters, horror and more.
-Due to the great observation, it is difficult to surprise me, for this reason, in each design, I try to bring something new that I have not seen before in a tattoo.
+Due to great exposure to different works, it is difficult to surprise me, for this reason, in each design, I try to bring something new that I have not seen before in a tattoo.

 Do you have favorite works?

 One of my latest favorite tattoos is the portrait of Angelina Jolie.
-As a rule, such works are accompanied by complete trust in my designs and a general desire to make something cool.
+As a rule, such works are accompanied by complete trust in my designs and a shared desire to make something cool.

 In addition to tattoos, on your Instagram you can see a couple of works on canvas.
 Tell us about this part of your work.